-The updated flexible use of capital receipts policy can be found in Appendix 8.
+1.25 The updated flexible use of capital receipts policy can be found in Appendix 8.
+The Government have extended this flexibility for 2024/25.
 This policy, if approved at Council, allows us to use any capital receipts received in year to be used to fund any service transformation costs incurred in the same year.
 Officers are recommending this policy be approved to allow us the flexibility to fund transformation costs if appropriate.